 Chapter 24: The Explosion At West 11th Street, 1970

-About a week after I had moved into the E.6th St. apartment, I was staffing the Newsreel office on a weekday in early March 1970.
+Less than two weeks after I had moved into the E.6th St. apartment, I was staffing the Newsreel office on a weekday in early March 1970.
 Around 10:30 in the morning, I glanced at the New York Times front page and noticed an article about some kind of fire in the Village which had produced fatalities.
 As I read through the first few paragraphs, it began to sink in emotionally that Ted was now dead.
 [According to the book Family Circle by Susan Braudy:

 “…In front of the burning house, an FBI agent who had been part of the surveillance team keeping watch on the young radicals quickly snapped pictures of the house’s crumpling brick Greek-revival façade.
 Since the buildings on the block were of significant design interest, he had been posing as an architectural historian…”